RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #4

+The lunch I had was a chef salad with some chili.
+Was delicious and simple.
+Haven't had any water yet, but I should.

 ## #3

 I felt horrid this morning.
 I ended up walking to get some food from our nearby